lowdigital/crypto-clicker-miniapp/README.md

-# BOMJ COIN Telegram Bot
+# BOMJ COIN Telegram Miniapp

 BOMJ COIN is a Telegram bot developed as a demonstration of the capabilities of the TON blockchain.
 The project was created by [low digital](https://t.me/low_digital) and quickly gained popularity due to its engaging gameplay and virtual coin earning opportunities.